 If we are contacting you on behalf of a pension scheme, even if you are not of retirement age yet, the pension scheme is responsible for keeping you informed of your pension.

 You may be due a one-off redress payment because, before you transferred your pension benefits, you had built up benefits in your former pension scheme between 17 May 1990 and 5 April 1997.
 Some of the help you built up during this time was Guaranteed Minimum Pension (GMP).
-GMP is different for men and women because it was linked to the State Pension, and State Pension Age used to be different for men and women.
+GMP is different for men and women because it was linked to the State Pension Age which used to be different for men and women.

 Following a High Court ruling, all UK pension schemes are legally required to equalise members’ benefits where GMP built up between 17 May 1990 and 5 April 1997 is unequal for men and women.
 This is known as ‘GMP equalisation’.
 It applies to existing members of affected pension schemes and former members of affected schemes who, like you, have transferred out.